swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 **Some checks haven't completed yet** section should become **All checks have passed**.

-Additionally, you may notice that GitHub CopilotAI provides a review of your changes in a comment on the pull request.
+Additionally, you may notice that GitHub Copilot AI provides a review of your changes in a comment on the pull request.
 This is different from the CML report that will be discussed in the next section.